CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `None`

-If this type is present or function has no return type , `None` is returned.
+If this type is present or a function has no return type, `None` is returned.

 !!! example
-    You can use `None`, when function doesn't return relevant response or doesn't return it at all.
+    You can use `None` when a function doesn't return a relevant response or doesn't return it at all.
-    For instance, endpoints with `DELETE` method often don't return the response.
+    For instance, endpoints with the `DELETE` method often don't return the response.

     ```python
     @router.delete('/users')
     def delete_user() -> None:
-        ...
+        pass
     ```

 ### `str`

 `str` response type refers to the text representation of the response.
-If this type is present, the `text` attribute of `Response` object is returned.
+If this type is present, the `text` attribute of the `Response` object is returned.

 !!! example
-    When you need to get `html` code of a page, you can use `str`.
+    When you need to get the `html` code of a page, you can use `str`.

     ```python
     @router.get('/index.html')
     def get_page() -> str:
-        ...
+        pass

     get_page()
     ```